gerryd/cookbook/content/recipe/dishes/oven-baked-ribs.md

 - repeat the process above for a thicker glaze, if desired

-If you want to keep the ribs warm until it is time to eat, put the oven on its lowest setting, and cover the ribs in aliminium foil.
+If you want to keep the ribs warm until it is time to eat, put the oven on its lowest setting, and cover the ribs in aluminium foil.
 You can leave the oven door ajar if you feel this is still too warm.
 You can do this for about 30 minutes.